ferryjul/fairCORELS/README.md

 * `useUnfairnessLB` : bool optional (default=False)
     Use the unfairness lower bound
-    -> For some metrics, an improved filtering using CP is applied For some others, it is not implemented and a simple, less effective lower bound is computed and used
+    -> For some metrics (SP and EO), an improved filtering using CP is applied For some others, it is not implemented and a simple, less effective lower bound is computed and used

 * `epsilon` : float optional (default=0.05)